Robert Cunninghame Graham of Gartmore: Death and legacy

 In later life he suffered from frequent bouts of gout in the organs.
-He died at Gartmore on 4 December 1797 and was interred in the Gartmore family burial ground.
+He died at Gartmore on 1 December 1797 and was interred on 4 December in the Gartmore family burial ground.

 Robert Burns – whose patron James, 14th Earl of Glencairn, was Graham's first cousin – writing to the Edinburgh bookseller, Mr Hill, describes Graham as: "...the noblest instance of great talents, great fortune and great worth that ever I saw in conjunction."

 Descendants

 Graham's great-great-grandson, Robert Bontine Cunninghame Graham was a writer, journalist and adventurer.
 He was also a notable politician, being a Liberal Party MP. and a founder of both the Scottish Labour Party and the National Party of Scotland.

 His great-great-great-grandson, Admiral Sir Angus Edward Malise Bontine Cunninghame Graham of Gartmore and Ardoch KBE CB was Royal Navy Flag Officer, Scotland.
 He was nephew and heir to Robert Bontine Cunningham Graham.